-Once the war was over, Meir served as the new nation's ambassador to the Soviet Union and on the Knesset (Israeli Parliament).
+Once the war was over, Meir served as the new nation’s ambassador to the Soviet Union and on the Knesset (Israeli Parliament).
 She was appointed prime minister in 1969, coming out of retirement to accept the role, and steered the country through the Six-Day War.
-In short, she saw the modern state of Israel though its inception and maturation, staying involved in politics until her death in 1978 at eighty years of age.
+In short, she saw the modern state of Israel through its inception and maturation, staying involved in politics until her death in 1978 at eighty years of age.

 Chaim Weizmann (1914-1952)

 Chaim Weizmann, a brilliant chemist best known for innovating a process that allowed for the industrial production of acetone, also served as the first President of Israel.